 - 1. Collects cluster diagnostic information to help you troubleshoot support cases. - 2.
 Automatically captures and uploads bundles that are used to produce customized recommendations for your cluster on areas of improvement, such as performance, operational stability, and security. - 3.
-(New in SmartSense 1.3.0) Reports, analyzes, and visualizes cluster activity.
+Allows you to automatically apply recommendations (where possible). - 4.
+Reports, analyzes, and visualizes cluster activity.